2 Introduction

 Ok, so that’s transparent?

-This component of the software was designed to align with contributorship models of research - instead of “authorship”, each person receives credit for the components they contributed to the project.
-Each field has different standards for authorship, and many individual’s work may be unacknowledge due to those cultures.
+This component of the software was designed to align with contributorship models of research - instead of “authorship”, each person receives credit for the components they contributed to the project (Allen et al., 2014, 2019).
+Each field has different standards for authorship, and many individual’s work may not be acknowledged due to those cultures.
 Using STAPLE, their work would be credited, even if they did not earn final “authorship” on a publication.
-This output is also useful for defining contributions into systems such as CRediT (https://credit.niso.org/) - where each person’s role is binned into categories.
+This output is also useful for defining contributions into systems such as CRediT - where each person’s role is binned into categories.
 By linking each role to specific tasks, we can transparently show what each role means to a specific project.